 Mitigating circumstances

-Mitigating circumstances is the term used by the College to describe unforeseen and unavoidable circumstances that occur during or immediately prior to assessment, or in the revision/preparation period for those assessments, which has a severe impact on a student’s normal ability to complete their work.
+Mitigating circumstances is the term used by the university to describe unforeseen and unavoidable circumstances that occur during or immediately prior to assessment, or in the revision/preparation period for those assessments, which has a severe impact on a student’s normal ability to complete their work.
 The policy below applies to taught students only (undergraduate and taught postgraduate including taught elements of research programmes).
 Research students experiencing mitigating circumstances should contact their supervisor for support and guidance in the first instance.

-The policy and guidance provide full details of what the College would normally consider mitigating circumstances, how a student may make a claim for consideration and what supporting information is required, how this will be considered, and any action that the College may make to mitigate for the impact on their studies.
+The policy and guidance provide full details of what the university would normally consider mitigating circumstances, how a student may make a claim for consideration and what supporting information is required, how this will be considered, and any action that the university may make to mitigate for the impact on their studies.
 Within the policy, there is also details of the process by which a student may request an extension to a coursework deadline.

 Specific instructions on how to apply for mitigation (either a mitigating circumstances claim or a request for an extension to deadline) for each programme will be provided to students by their department, for example in the programme handbook.